 Unfortunately, precisely because Americans’ misperceptions about social and political issues are rooted in these narratives or mental images, they are particularly difficult to dislodge.
 Cognitive psychologists have recognized that when false knowledge is closely linked with a network of other beliefs (even if those beliefs are true), it is particularly hard to teach people correct knowledge.
 The most effective way to address this problem is to help people adjust their entire network of knowledge, the narratives and images they use to make sense of things, but of course this is a daunting task.

-In his monumental work Insight, the theologian and philosopher Bernard Lonergan, S.J. links what he calls intellectual conversion to religious or spiritual conversion.
+In his monumental work Method in Theology, the theologian and philosopher Bernard Lonergan, S.J. links what he calls intellectual conversion to religious or spiritual conversion.
 Recognizing and confronting our intellectual blind spots and biases is a moment of grace in which we grapple with the effects sin has on us, both personally and socially.
 Elsewhere I have written about the importance of fostering the intellectual virtues as part of moral development, particularly in the age of “fake news.”

 Churches have an important role to play in this conversion process, not least precisely because the narratives and mental images that contribute to people’s misperceptions about public life are socially shared.
 Christian pastors must be conscious of how their preaching and teaching offers people alternative narratives that offer a more accurate perception of the world in which we live.
 Social ministry and public policy outreach will be ineffective if churches do not address the underlying narratives that contribute to people’s resistance to the church’s social teaching.
 At the same time, church’s must reflect on how they themselves have contributed to and benefited from the false narratives that lead to Americans’ misperceptions on so many issues.